thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     events: ContractEvents<TokenERC721>;
     getAll(queryParams?: QueryAllParams): Promise<NFTMetadataOwner[]>;
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@thirdweb-dev/sdk" does not have an export "Erc721Owned"
+    //
+    // (undocumented)
     getOwned(walletAddress?: string): Promise<NFTMetadataOwner[]>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "tokendIds"
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@thirdweb-dev/sdk" does not have an export "Erc721Owned"
     //
     // (undocumented)
     getOwnedTokenIds(walletAddress?: string): Promise<BigNumber[]>;